What Is Corporate-Owned Life Insurance (COLI)?

 Companies that have considerable medical, group life, insurance, qualified and non-qualified benefit plan expenses often use COLI to finance these costs.

-COLI can earn competitive after-tax yields compared to other investments and acts as a hedge against incurring burdensome benefit liabilities.
+COLI can earn competitive after-tax yields compared to other investments and acts as a hedge against incurring burdensome benefit liabilities for policyholders.

 What is the Difference Between BOLI and COLI?

 Bank Owned Life Insurance (BOLI) is essentially the same as COLI, but the life insurance policy is purchased and owned by a bank.

 COLI is life insurance on employees’ lives that is owned by any corporate employer.

 Both pay benefits to the employer or directly to the employees’ families.

 Similar to these, there is also Credit Union-Owned Life Insurance (CUOLI) that specifically allows credit unions to offset the costs of employee benefit programs while potentially generating higher yields than more traditional credit union permissible investments.